Matthieu-Arn/deNumeris/README.md

 ### Content
   - Original idea and design by the developer
-  - Documentation on Roman numerals from Wikipedia
+  - General bakckground on Roman numerals from Wikipedia
   - Latin text and interjections from various academic sites such as *Latin Discussion* and *Dickinson College Commentaries*

 ### Code
   - HTML structure adapted or inspired from several walkthrough projects as provided by the *Code Institute*'s LMS, in particular *Love Running*
   - CSS structure adapted or inspired from several walkthrough projects as provided by the *Code Institute*'s LMS, in particular *Love Running* (zoom effect), *Love Maths*, *BMI Calculator*, etc.
   - JavaScript structure adapted or inspired from several walkthrough projects as provided by the *Code Institute*'s LMS, in particular *Love Maths* and *BMI Calculator*
+  - ReadMe structure adapted from Elaine Roche's *Thrive Juices and Smoothies* website
   - Algorithm in JavaScript to translate numbers designed by the developer
   - Several issues were resolved using documentation and archived discussion boards available from *W3Schools*, *Stack Overflow*, *She Codes*, etc.